Marriage Counseling Questions

 Our experts specialize in effective, productive, evidence-based marriage counseling strategies.
 Because we have such a large, vibrant practice and such an efficient team we have a steady flow of clients starting and ending with us all the time.
 Even though from time to time some of our marriage counselors do temporarily need to put a cap on taking new clients (so they can meet the needs of their existing ones) we can always fit you in.
 We offer morning, day, evening and weekend hours.
 We also offer a free consultation session so that you can make absolutely sure that the marriage counselor you’re working with is the very best fit for you, before moving forward.

 Working with us is effortless.
 If you decide that you’d like us to submit claims to your insurance company so that you get reimbursed for your marriage counseling sessions, all you have to do is fill out our insurance information form and make sure we have a copy of the front and back of your insurance card.
 (When you move forward after your free consultation our cracker-jack admin team will follow up with you to make sure that you have access to the forms and know exactly what to do.)

-You can use a your Flexible Healthcare Spending Account card, or personal credit or debit card to pay for your sessions.
+You can use your Flexible Healthcare Spending Account card, or personal credit or debit card to pay for your sessions.
 We’ll file electronic claims to your insurance company and you’ll get a reimbursement check mailed to you.
 Not sure about your out of network behavioral health benefits?
 You might be surprised at how generous they are.
 Just call the number on the back of your card to determine what you’re eligible for, and how much you can expect to be reimbursed.

 Our System: Effective and Affordable Marriage Counseling

-With us, even if you pay out-of-pocket, you have direct access to effective, evidence based marriage counseling for less than the cost of your insurance co-pays.
+Bottom line: With us, even if you pay out-of-pocket, you have direct access to effective, evidence based marriage counseling for less than the cost of your insurance co-pays.

 Dr. Lisa Marie Bobby